barry-far/barry-far/README.md

 ## Introducing Bardiafa 🙋‍♂️

 👋 Hey there!
 I'm a Senior Software Engineer with 6 years of experience, a Senior Product Manager, and a company Scrum Master.
-I'm also well-versed in HTML and CSS with a rating of 9/10, and a 4/10 in Python. 💻
+I'm also well-versed in HTML and CSS and UI/UX with a rating of 9/10, and a 4/10 in Python. 💻

 I believe in the power of hard work and never giving up also having vision, and I apply that mindset every day with my amazing team at Mizegerd.tech. 🤝 We're not any other digital marketing agency - we go above and beyond to provide top-notch services to our clients.